China clampdown on overseas deals crimps Asia Pacific M&A volumes in 2017

 “There will be a cautious recovery of China outbound investments in 2018 with deals being done at $1 billion-$3 billion,” said Lo from UBS, adding he would not rule out $10 billion deals.

-Goldman Sachs Group Inc (GS.N) retained its position as the region’s top M&A adviser, with a 12.3 percent market share, followed by UBS Group (UBSG.S) and China International Capital Corp (3908.HK), the highest ranking the Beijing-based investment bank has ever achieved, according to Thomson Reuters data.
+Goldman Sachs Group Inc retained its position as the region’s top M&A adviser, with a 12.3 percent market share, followed by UBS Group and China International Capital Corp, the highest ranking the Beijing-based investment bank has ever achieved, according to Thomson Reuters data.
+(Reporting by Kane Wu; Editing by Muralikumar Anantharaman)